Nohavye/hrnet-component-library/README.md

     Example :

     ```css
-    .hrnet-dropdownselector-wrapper.overload {
+    .hrnet-dropdownselector-wrapper {
         background-color: white;
         padding: 5px 10px;
     }

-    .hrnet-dropdownselector-input.overload {
+    .hrnet-dropdownselector-input {
         font-size: 16px;
     }
     ```

-    To style a specific DropDown component, we will use the CSS class `{id}-{element}` replacing `{id}` with the desired DropDown's ID and `{element}` with the name of the targeted element for that DropDown:
+    To style a specific Dropdown component, we will use the 'classNames' prop of the component, and I recommend using it with CSS modules, as shown in the example below :

-    For example, with the ID 'country':
+    Example :

     ```css
+    /* styles.module.css */

-    .country-wrapper.overload {
+    .wrapper {
         background-color: gray;
+        padding: 10px 20px;
     }

-    .country-input.overload {
+    .input {
-        font-weight: bold;
+        font-size: 20px;
     }

+    .item:hover {
+        background-color: rgb(80, 80, 136);
+    }
     ```

+    ```jsx
+    // index.jsx
+    import styles from './styles.module.css'

+    const MyDropDown = () => (
+        <DropdownSelector
+            id="my_dropdown"
+            classNames={{
+                wrapper: styles.wrapper,
+                input: styles.input,
+                item: styles.item,
+            }}
+            items={['item 1', 'item 2', 'item 3']}
+        />
+    )
+    ```

+    _NOTE : You can, of course, combine both methods, and the styling attribute's priority will depend on the order of CSS imports in your code._

     #### How to retrieve the value of my Dropdown component:

-    example, with the ID 'country':
+    Example, with the ID 'country':

     ```js
     const dropDownInput = document.getElementById('country')